Williamsburg-Batavia Hike/Bike Trail

 The trail begins at the end of South Broadway in the Village of Williamsburg then follows Williamsburg-Bantam Road as it makes its way through the East Fork Wildlife Area.
 After crossing Kain Run creek via a bridge, the trail winds its way to a scenic overlook along the edge of William Harsha Lake.
 From there, the trail makes its way up to the campground area, and connects with the main campground road in East Fork State Park.

-Construction on the next phase of the trail is set to begin in 2015.
+Construction on the next phase of the trail has been completed.
 Phase III will connect the existing trail to Zagar Road in Batavia Township.

 There are several locations throughout the Village to “park and ride” for Hike/Bike Trail visitors: